Time to save time!

 - Workers waste on average 2.1 hours per day on interruptions and distractions, even though 80% of these are trivial

 - Workers spend up to 4 hours a day checking and managing email, receiving 300 + emails per week, although only 14% are considered crucial to their work

 - 57% of workers spend up to an hour a day looking for missing documents

 - Many professionals attend an average of 60 meetings per month

-Follow these top tips to improve your time management skills:
+Top tips to improve your time management skills

 - Produce a time log for a week - This will show you how you currently spend your time and how much is spent on non-productive tasks.